trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 Desktop Plugins
 ===============

-Desktop plugins will add icons or widgets for display on the main screen of the |lumina| Desktop Environment.
+Desktop plugins adds icons or widgets for display on the main screen of the |lumina| Desktop Environment.
 Click on the default start menu in the lower left of the main desktop screen, then click :menuselection:`Preferences --> Configure Desktop --> Interface Configuration --> Desktop Icons and Plugins`.

 .. _luminadesktoppluginmenu1:

 .. figure:: images/luminadesktoppluginmenu1.png
+   :scale: 100%

    : Desktop Plugin Menu